morse-simulator/morse/doc/morse/user/builder.rst

     env.aim_camera([1.0470, 0, -0.7854])

 .. note::
-    To edit a builder script in MORSE, you must run the following command in a
+    You can also edit a builder script directly in MORSE, by calling ``morse edit my_builder_script.py``.
-    terminal: ``morse edit my_builder_script.py``
+    This let you build your environment with Blender's GUI.
+Save it as a regular Blender file, and run it directly: ``morse run my_sim.blend``.
+Be aware that MORSE does not support converting such a Blender simulation back to a Python Builder script.

 Adding a robot
 ++++++++++++++